Breastfeeding: Lactogenesis II

 Maternal hormone levels during pregnancy and after delivery of the placenta.
-Estradiol, estriol, progesterone, testosterone, and sex hormone binding globulin (SHBG) all increase throughout the pregnancy, and experience an abrupt drop-off after delivery of the placenta.
+Estradiol, estriol, progesterone, testosterone, and sex hormone binding globulin (SHBG) all increase throughout pregnancy and experience an abrupt drop-off after delivery of the placenta.

 The third stage of labor describes the period between the birth of the baby and the delivery of the placenta, which normally lasts less than 30 minutes.
 The delivery of the placenta causes an abrupt drop off of placental hormones.
 This drop, specifically in progesterone, allows prolactin to work effectively at its receptors in the breast, leading to an array of changes over the next several days that allow the milk to "come in"; these changes are known collectively as Lactogenesis II.
 Colostrum continues to be produced for these next few days, as Lactogenesis II occurs.
 Milk may "come in" as late as five days after delivery; however, this process may be delayed due to a number of factors as described in the Process "Delay in milk 'coming in'" subsection below.
 Oxytocin, which signals the smooth muscle of the uterus to contract during pregnancy, labor, birth and following delivery, is also involved in the process of breastfeeding.
 Oxytocin also contracts the smooth muscle layer of band-like cells surrounding the milk ducts and alveoli to the newly produced milk through the duct system and out through the nipple.
 This process is known as the milk ejection reflex, or let-down.
 Because of oxytocin's dual activity at the breast and the uterus, breastfeeding mothers may also experience uterine cramping at the time of breastfeeding, for the first several days to weeks.